Dumas Museum and Art Center

 Businesses & Industries of Moore County

-Cactus ordinance Plant
+Cactus Ordnance Plant

 In April 1941, Moore County received a telegram from Congressman Eugene Worley reporting a contract with Chemical Construction Company of New York to build, equip, and staff a manufacturing plant in Moore County.
 Information was kept secretive and details were few, since it was a wartime project.